Learner Information

 Overview

-There is an ongoing outbreak of invasive meningococcal disease (MenB) in Kent.
+There is an ongoing outbreak of invasive meningococcal disease, known as MenB, in Kent.
 We are sharing official public-health information so you know the symptoms to watch for and what to do if concerned.

 Symptoms can appear suddenly and may not all be present.
 Do not wait for a rash before seeking help.